Vehicle valuations and write-offs

 Vehicles that have been written off in the past

 Vehicles that have been previously written off can put off potential buyers, no matter how well they’ve been repaired.
-This will affect the market value of the vehicle, so insurers are likely to lower the valuation.
+This can affect the market value of the vehicle, so insurers are likely to lower the valuation.

 However, if we think it reasonable you were unaware of your vehicle’s history when you bought it, we’re likely to tell your insurer to pay you the full market value.